You don’t want Giardiasis otherwise known as Beaver Fever ruining your hiking, kayaking, canoeing, or camping fun.

 - Backpackers, hikers, kayakers, canoers, and campers who do not practice good hygiene like handwashing.

-- People swimming, playing, tubing, kayaking, canoeing, or boating in lakes, ponds, rivers, springs, or streams.
+- People who swim, play, tube, kayak, canoe, or boat in lakes, ponds, rivers, springs, or streams.

 - People living with someone who has giardiasis.
 This includes sharing a campground, campsite, tent, bathroom, outhouse, etc.